 |Finnish Lapland in September 1944|

 The 6.SS-Gebirgs-Division Nord formed the rear guard for the three German corps withdrawing from Finland in Operation Birch and from September to November 1944 marched 1,600 kilometers to Mo i Rana, Norway, including a withdrawal through Rovaniemi, which was burned when Finnish commandos attacked an ammunition train on a siding there.
 The Norwegian SS-Schijäger-Batallion Norwegen was then left behind, in accordance with their contracts.
 Nord finally arrived Denmark in December and were immediately transferred to western Germany.
+The Division's manpower strength was about 15,000 men in December 1944.
 It then fought in Operation Nordwind in Elsaß-Lothringen in January 1945.
 The offensive was to break through the lines of the U.S. and French Armys in the Upper Vosges mountains and the Alsatian Plain.
 Image: SS-Gebirgsjägers put up a bitter sign in Muonio 1944 that reads: Als Dank für nicht bewiesene Waffenbrüderschaft (In gratitude of brotherhood-in-arms not demonstrated).
 Public domain.